 But why add to an already full plate?
 “I’m interested in how technology is transforming our food system and redefining the role of a farmer.
 I believe it’s critical that Canadian agriculture adapt quickly.
 We are one of only a few net exporting countries, and have several natural advantages (land, climate, water).
 The world needs Canadian ag.”
 We hear that, Deb.
 We definitely hear that.

-Currently the FCC’s VP of Marketing and Digital Agriculture, Fred Wall is responsible for course-correcting challenges and managing complicated, leading-edge projects requiring innovative thinking.
+Fred Wall was most recently VP of Marketing and Digital Agriculture at Farm Credit Canada, where he was responsible for course-correcting challenges and managing complicated, leading-edge projects requiring innovative thinking.
 His three-pronged expertise in technology marketing, agriculture, and research contribute to his being a perfect fit with CAAIN’s board.
 An additional reason we’re so glad to have him is his stated preference for advising from a background position in his volunteer roles, which include supporting inner-city projects and helping children with special needs.

 The passion for helping youth is a spillover from Mr. Wall’s personal life, as he and his wife completed what they called, “The Six Continents Project.”
 Over a 10-year period, before their children started leaving the nest, the family went on a series of trips that saw the Walls enjoy meaningful experiences on all six populated continents.